 SUPER TWINS - A category for motorcycles with one twin cylinder engine.
-For unlimited capacity street-legal motorcycles complying with the Road Traffic Act, with modifications outlined in the following regulations.
+For unlimited capacity motorcycles, with modifications outlined in the following regulations.

 These Regulations are in addition to the Drag Regulations for General Specifications for Motorcycles.
 Super Twin top Fuel STF